Jefferson City, MO- Friday January 10, 2025 MO Dept of Ag-USDA Market

 up

-Steers and Heifers (80 percent Choice) 6 loads Flat Thursday morning
+Steers and Heifers (80 percent Choice) Thursday 3 loads Flat 320.00.

-Grid Dressed Sales: (over 80 percent Choice) No sales
+Grid Dressed Sales: (over 80 percent Choice) No Sales

 Source: MO Dept of Ag-USDA Market News Service, Perry, MO